Canon 1D vs Pentax K-1

 The Canon EOS-1D and the Pentax K-1 are two digital cameras that were announced, respectively, in September 2001 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and a full frame (K-1) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Pentax provides 36.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Pentax provides 36.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Pentax K-1